bus710/matrix/README.md

 # matrix

-A toy project to drive the sense-hat's matrx using Go(http, gorilla, and Periph) and P5.js
+A toy project to drive Sense Hat's matrix by using Go (http, gorilla, and Periph) and P5.js

 ## A note from the embd repo.